Holographic entanglement renormalisation for fermionic quantum matter: Introduction

 Conversely, the holographic principle also implies that studying the boundary conformal theory can provide insights into the nature of the bulk quantum gravity theory.
 This requires constructing the emergent dimension from first principles by investigating the RG flow of the (often strongly coupled) quantum field theory, and has proved to be considerably more difficult.
-Nevertheless, there exist some examples of constructive attempts towards a bulk gravity theory~\cite{matsueda_2012_kondo,matsueda2013,matsueda_2013_fisherinformation,matsueda_2014, czech_2018,Faulkner2017,Faulkner2014,gu_2016,wen_2016,leigh_2015,leigh_2014,douglas_2011,koch_2011, lee2010,lee_2010_lectures,Lee2012,lee2014,vidal2007,vidal2008,swingle2012a,evenbly_2014,milsted_2018, evenbly2011,reyes_2020,McMahon2020,qi2013,lee2016,anirbanurg1,anirbanurg2,Mukherjee_mott_merg, kim2019,kim_2017_supeconductor,kim_2016,kim_2020,kim_2020_geometric,kim_2020_NPB,kim_2020_dirac,Kim2021}.
-Some notable attempts include the momentum-shell renormalisation approach of Refs.\cite{lee2010,lee_2010_lectures,Lee2012,lee2014} and the multi-scale entanglement renormalisation ansatz (MERA) approach of Refs.\cite{vidal2007,vidal2008,swingle2012a,evenbly_2014,milsted_2018}.
-Indeed, both approaches use certain forms of an RG flow to generate the extra spatial dimension: the former integrates out high momentum degrees of freedom in favour of generating dynamics for the boundary gauge field, with the RG trajectory variable giving rise to the additional spatial dimension~\cite{lee2010,lee_2010_lectures,Lee2012,lee2014,green_holography_2013}.
-On the other hand, MERA works by disentangling degrees of freedom in real space, creating a tensor network in the process~\cite{evenbly2011,reyes_2020,McMahon2020} and leading to a renormalisation in the many-particle entanglement that is interpreted as the additional dimension~\cite{swingle2012a}.
-There exist other approaches that also proceed via entanglement renormalisation, such as the exact holographic mapping~\cite{qi2013,lee2016} (EHM) and the unitary renormalisation group (URG) approach~\cite{anirbanurg1,anirbanurg2,Mukherjee_mott_merg} that operate purely through unitary transformations and have been explicitly shown to lead to a holographic tensor network along the RG flow.
-Apart from these, a recent approach~\cite{kim2019,kim_2017_supeconductor,kim_2016} has involved providing a geometric description of the Wilsonian renormalisation group~\cite{wilson1975,hrk_wilson_1980}, creating thereby an RG framework in terms of an order-parameter field that extends the Ads/CFT correspondence to non-critical theories~\cite{kim_2020,kim_2020_geometric,kim_2020_NPB,kim_2020_dirac,Kim2021}.
+Nevertheless, there exist some examples of constructive attempts towards a bulk gravity theory, including ~\cite{matsueda_2012_kondo,czech_2018,Lee2012,lee2014,vidal2007,vidal2008,swingle2012a,evenbly_2014,anirbanurg1,anirbanurg2}.
+These include the momentum-shell renormalisation approach of Refs.\cite{lee2010,lee_2010_lectures,Lee2012,lee2014}, the multi-scale entanglement renormalisation ansatz (MERA) approach of Refs.\cite{vidal2007,vidal2008,swingle2012a,evenbly_2014,milsted_2018}, the exact holographic mapping (EHM)~\cite{qi2013exact,lee2016}, the Wilsonian RG-based approach of Refs.~\cite{kim2019,kim_2017_supeconductor,kim_2016} and the unitary renormalisation group (URG) approach~\cite{anirbanurg1,anirbanurg2,Mukherjee_mott_merg}.